 Teaching Assistant: Mrs S Clements

-Anyone’s native language is fundamental to their personal, social and cultural identities – as a world and national language English is one of the most important means of communication humanity has evolved.
-Learning in English is also vital in supporting children and young people to recognise and value the ways in which they can succeed in different contexts throughout their lives.
+Anyone’s native language is fundamental to their personal, social and cultural identity.
+As the primary lingua-franca of the world, English is one of the most important means of communication humanity has evolved.
+The skills developed through learning in English are also vital in supporting children and young people to recognise and value the ways in which they can succeed in different contexts throughout their lives.

 Learning in, through and about English enables children and young people to:

-Develop an appreciation of aesthetic and cultural values, identities and ideas which will serve as pathways to successful adulthood and future careers, whilst readying some for advanced learning.
+- Develop an appreciation of aesthetic and cultural values, identities and ideas which will serve as pathways to successful adulthood and future careers.

 Key Stage 3

-At key stage 3 students’ progress through varied and challenging projects that enable them to experience a wide range of starting points, materials and techniques.
+At Key Stage 3, students progress through varied and challenging topics that enable them to experience a wide range of materials and techniques.

 In Years 7 and 8, the Accelerated Reader programme that is run by All Saints’ Academy allows students to track their reading in a personalised and progressive way.

-An English Degree makes the world your oyster: perhaps barring rocket science and Quantum Mechanics.
-Common careers following a degree in English inlcude; journalism, publishing, advertising and education are the most common professional routes that are taken.
+An English Degree makes the world your oyster.
+Common careers following a degree in English include: journalism, publishing, advertising and education, although really the possibilities are endless.